-This is the ultimate guide to figuring out how much does it cost to start a blog?
-So, follow along and we’re going to break down the cost to run a blog in 2020.
+Without wasting any time, follow along and we’re going to break down the cost to run a blog in 2021.

 How much does it cost to start a blog?